cjules0609/VegasAfterglow/docs/source/examples.rst

     bands = np.array([1e9, 1e14, 1e17])

     # Calculate the afterglow emission at each time and frequency
+    # NOTE that the times array needs to be in ascending order
     results = model.specific_flux(times, bands)

     # Visualize the multi-wavelength light curves